 - The development and testing of smart technology, especially assistive devices that help people with severe and persistent mental illness live in their own homes.

-Established in 2001, Research INSIGHTS is a peer-reviewed journal of mental health care at St. Joseph’s Health Care London.
+Established in 2001, Research Insights is a peer-reviewed journal of mental health research at St. Joseph’s Health Care London.
 The journal is devoted to original scientific articles on all aspects of mental health and submitted as original research, case studies and brief reports.

 In November 2014, the programs and teams of two separate sites of St. Joseph’s Health Care London - known then as Parkwood Hospital and Regional Mental Health Care London - came together in one geographic location to become known as Parkwood Institute.